jmclozano/mychartFINALproject/README.md

 _Read/Watch, Learn, Practice and Code!_

-:speech_balloon:**also, mastering the GitHub README.md page resource: https://guides.github.com/features/mastering-markdown
+:speech_balloon: _mastering the GitHub README.md page resource: https://guides.github.com/features/mastering-markdown
 was very helpful in creating this document.

 Thank you!